paraskevasleivadaros/paraskevasleivadaros.github.io/_pages/cv.md

 - Tutor at AUEB Volunteers (Jun 2018 - Jun 2019)
 - Backstage Support at TEDxAUEB (Mar 2018)
 - Team's Representative & WordPress Developer at AUEB Drama Club (May 2017 - Present)

+## Honors & awards
+- 2nd Place at Apps4Athens Hackathon (Mar 2024)

+ARcheos is an innovative AR/AI application that offers users a unique journey through Athens' rich philosophical heritage.
+In a fiercely competitive field of 200 contestants, we secured 2nd place at the esteemed Apps4Athens hackathon, a testament to the app’s ingenuity and the team's hard work.

+Designed to bring history to life, ARcheos immerses users in the ancient streets of Athens, where they can engage in meaningful, AI-enhanced conversations with legendary figures such as Socrates and Aristotle.
+This app not only highlights Athens' historical significance but also showcases the potential of combining advanced technology with cultural education, offering a new way to experience and learn from the past.